 When to Contact a Medical Professional

 Call your provider if you have the following symptoms:

 - Any bloody stools (especially after taking antibiotics)

 - Five or more episodes of diarrhea per day for more than 1 to 2 days

 People who have had pseudomembranous colitis should tell their providers before taking antibiotics again.
 It is also very important to wash hands well to prevent passing the germ to other people.
 Alcohol sanitizers do not always work on C difficile.

-McDonald LC, Gerding DN, Johnson S, Bakken JS, et al. Clinical practice guidelines for Clostridium difficile Infection in adults and children: 2017 update by the Infectious Diseases Society of America (IDSA) and Society for Healthcare Epidemiology of America (SHEA).
+McDonald LC, Gerding DN, Johnson S, et al. Clinical practice guidelines for clostridium difficile Infection in adults and children: 2017 update by the Infectious Diseases Society of America (IDSA) and Society for Healthcare Epidemiology of America (SHEA).
 Clin Infect Dis.
 2018;66(7):987-994.
 PMID: 29562266